mikaelho/ui4.github.io/docs/README.md

 Pretty close to CSS `top` or `left`, just with the little gaps added between the element and the edges of the parent.

+Note that there is no need to identify the parent by id, but `left="parent_id.left"` works, and can make the layout more readable.

 In addition to `top` and `left`, you can also use `bottom`, `right`, `width`, `height`, `centerx` and `centery`.